harphub/oper-harp-verif/docs/Tutorial.md

 ### Default domains/lists

-There are a number of default domains/lists already available in `fn_station_selection.R` which can be used for the option `verif:domains`.
+There are a number of default domains/lists already available in `fn_station_selection.R` which can be used for the option `verif:domains` or `verif:domains_UA`.
 These are categorised as follows:

 #### User-defined specific SID lists